Introduction

 Environment Variable: For a quick debug session, set the

-variable.
+INTELLI_LOGvariable.
 This overrides the config file.
-For example:INTELLI_LOG=debug intelli-shell search
+For example:INTELLI_LOG=debug intelli-shell search.

 Logs will be written to a file inside the application's data directory.